kurapica/IGAS/Loop/README.md

 So, re-define the *Person* class with the property :

 	class "Person"

 		property "Name" {
 			Storage = "__Name",
 			Type = System.String,
 		}

 	endclass "Person"

-With the property system, we can create objects with a new format, called *init with a table* :
+With the property system, we can create objects with a new format, called *Init with a table* :

 	obj = Person { Name = "A", Age = 20 }